Did Jesus Add Grace and Subtract the Torah?

 YHVH Commandments define Life.
 They reveal the actions or fruits of the Pure and Upright.
 When He inscribed them on stone, it symbolized the hardness of mankind’s heart.
 Spiritual Life is inscribed on Spiritual hearts and minds:

 “Now this is eternal Life, that they may KNOW You, the only TRUE God,

-and Jesus Christ, whom You have sent.”
+and Jesus Christ, (Yehoshua; He Is, He Was, He Will Be Salvation, Messiah; Your Anointed) whom You have sent.”
 John 17:3

-“No one who remains in Him keeps on sinning, (sin is defined by Torah).
+“No one who remains in Him keeps on sinning, (sin is turning from the Commandments).
 No one who continues to sin has seen Him or KNOWN Him.”
 1 John 3:6

-Those who keep His Commandments Know their Creator, those who don’t will be told to “Depart from Me, I never Knew you,”
+Those who Know their Creator keep His Commandments.
+Those who do not walk in the way of Life will be told, “Depart from Me, I never Knew you:”

 “And the dragon was enraged at the woman, and went to make war with the rest of her children, who keep the commandments of God, holding to the testimony of Jesus.
 And the dragon stood on the sand of the seashore.”
-Revelation 12:17 (and 22:14)
+Revelation 12:17; Revelation 22:14

-But whoever looks into the perfect Law of liberty, (Torah) and continues to do so, he being not a forgetful hearer, but does what it says, this man shall be blessed in all he does.
+But whoever looks into the Perfect Law of Liberty, (Torah) and continues to do so, not being a forgetful hearer, but Doing what it says, this man shall be blessed in all he does.
 James 1:25

 The Essence of The Torah is to Love One Another

 “In everything, then, Do to others as you would have them do to you.
 For this is the Essence of the Law (Torah) and the Prophets,” Matthew 7:12